ludolphus/Nimbuslabel/documentation/index.md

 ## Description

 This module uses the attributed label code as available in Nimbuskit.
-It supports click and longpress events on attributes.
+It supports singletap and tapandhold events on attributes.

 ## Accessing the Nimbuslabel Module